amaralenzo/fewknow/README.md

 One interesting part of the implementation process was that, in the middle of testing, I **accidentally refreshed my page** while the analysis was running and that showed a big issue.
 The backend kept processing, but WebSocket disconnected and I lost my result because the job ID wasn't stored anywhere.
 To fix, I added **job tracking in the localStorage** so the app can resume tracking if someone refreshes.
 The loading information functionality doesn't work great in these cases, unfortunately.

 Another big implementation decision I had to take was related **Reddit's time filtering**.
 Using `time_filter='month'` gives focused results but misses posts about earnings that were >30 days ago.
 Using `'year'` gets all posts but can end up being dominated by old viral post. and after filtering for date, I would end up with no posts (even if they did exist).
 I added implementing **dynamic filtering** based on how old the earnings date, where if its less than 30 days, I use `'month'`, otherwise I use `'year'`.
-This is not a perfect solution, because it is still possible to end up with no posts when the earnings is old and there are many viral posts in the last year, but I found that it is not a common occurence.
+This is not a perfect solution, because it is still possible to end up with a small quantity of posts when the earnings is old and there are many viral posts in the last year, but I found that it is not a common occurence.

 Finally, in the middle of the implementation I added a **history feature** because I wanted to compare past analyses without re-running everything.
 After each analysis, I just store them in **localStorage**, so no backend persistence.